-Section I: ATP shall keep a master checking account and support checking accounts for the membership and conference committees (and any other committees that may generate revenue) through which to conduct any necessary organizational transactions.
+Section I: ACTP shall keep a master checking account and support checking accounts for the membership and conference committees (and any other committees that may generate revenue) through which to conduct any necessary organizational transactions.
 The committee chairpersons are responsible to report income and expenses to the treasurer as per the Finance Policy and Procedures.
 The Treasurer is responsible for making a financial report at each general and special meeting of the membership or the Executive Board.
-The Finance Policies and Procedures that have been approved by the board will govern all financial activities of ATP.
+The Finance Policies and Procedures that have been approved by the board will govern all financial activities of ACTP.

 Article V: Conflict of Interest

-Section I: No member of ATP shall participate in any discussion or vote on any matter in which he or she or a member of his or her immediate family has a potential conflict of interest due to having material economic involvement regarding the matter being discussed.
+Section I: No member of ACTP shall participate in any discussion or vote on any matter in which he or she or a member of his or her immediate family has a potential conflict of interest due to having material economic involvement regarding the matter being discussed.
 When such a situation presents itself, the President or the member must announce that a potential conflict exists.
 This will disqualify the member for the duration of the discussion and or vote.

 Article VI: Conference